-In Framework 19 the Council reviewed the NGOM alternative approved in Amendment 11.
-The intent of the NGOM TAC was that it be for fishing in federal waters only and landings by limited access (LA) vessels would not count toward the NGOM TAC during the fishing year.
-The Council approved a NGOM TAC of 70,000 pounds, which is equivalent to average landings from general category vessels from VTR reports in federal waters only.
+The intent of the NGOM TAC, as established in Amendment 11, was that it be for fishing in federal waters only and landings by limited access (LA) vessels would not count toward the NGOM TAC.
+In Framework 19, the first specifications action implemented following Amendment 11, the Council approved a NGOM TAC of 70,000 pounds, which is equivalent to average landings from LAGC vessels from VTR reports in federal waters only.

-The Council directed the PDT to develop an estimate for the hard-TAC based on the federal portion of the resource within the NGOM management area.
+The Council had directed the PDT to develop an estimate for the hard-TAC based on the federal portion of the resource within the NGOM management area.
 VTR landings information is not very reliable for specific location information but can provide a general idea of fishing location over a longer period and for many vessels.
-At that time, the PDT reviewed total general category landings in the NGOM from VTR data for calendar year 2000-2006 (Table 29).
+At that time, the PDT reviewed total general category landings in the NGOM from VTR data for calendar year 2000-2006 (Table 31).
 Landings from state waters were removed, as well as landings from any EFH or Multispecies closed areas in the region since those areas will not be available soon.
 In addition, all trips over 1,200 pounds per trip were eliminated from the database.
 General category vessels are restricted to 400 pounds per trip, but 1,200 pounds was used as a cut off for analysis in Amendment 11 to be more inclusive because issues were raised about the data (i.e. multiple trips reported together).
 Most trips were below 1,200 pounds, but several trips in 2001 and 2002 were above that amount.
-The average landings from within the NGOM for this period were about 129,000 pounds.
-After landings from state waters and areas now closed to fishing are removed, the average landings were reduced to over 69,000 pounds.
+The average landings from within the NGOM for 2000-2006 were about 129,000 pounds per year.
+After landings from state waters and areas now closed to fishing were removed, the average landings were reduced to over 69,000 pounds.
 See Framework Adjustment 19 for further details.

-Table 29 - Summary of landings from within the NGOM area (VTR data from 2000-2006)
+Table 31 - Summary of landings from within the NGOM area (VTR data from 2000-2006)